Chlormethine: Uses

-Another important use of chlormethine is in the synthesis of pethidine (meperidine).
+Another use of chlormethine is in the synthesis of pethidine (meperidine).

 Side effects and toxicity

 Mechlorethamine is a highly toxic medication, especially for women who are pregnant, breastfeeding, or of childbearing age.
 At high enough levels, exposure can be fatal.

 The adverse effects of mechlorethamine depend on the formulation.
 When used in chemical warfare, it can cause immunosuppression and damage to mucous membranes of the eyes, skin, and respiratory tract.
 Mucous membranes and damp or damaged skin are more affected by exposure to HN-2.
 Though symptoms of exposure are generally delayed, the DNA damage it causes occurs very quickly.
 More serious exposures cause symptoms to develop sooner.
 Eye symptoms develop first, in the first 1–2 hours (severe exposure) or 3–12 hours (mild to moderate exposure) followed by airway (2-6/12–24 hours) and skin symptoms (6–48 hours).
 Hot, humid weather shortens the latent (symptom-free) period.

 Symptoms of toxic exposure to HN-2 vary based on the route of exposure.
 Eye exposure causes lacrimation (tear production), burning, irritation, itching, a feeling of grittiness or dryness, blepharospasm (spasms of the eyelid), and miosis (pinpoint pupils).
 More severe cases cause edema (swelling from fluid accumulation) in the eyelids, photophobia (extreme sensitivity to light), severe pain, corneal ulceration, and blindness.

 Inhalation of chlormethine damages the upper and lower airways sequentially, with more severe exposures causing faster damage that afflicts lower parts of the respiratory tract.
 Early symptoms include rhinorrhea (runny nose), epistaxis (nosebleed), toneless voice, sneezing, barking cough, and dyspnea (in smokers and asthmatics).
 Later symptoms include pain in the nose/sinuses and inflammation of the airway.
 In severe cases, there may be epithelial necrosis throughout the respiratory tract, causing pseudomembrane formation, which can obstruct the airway.
 Pneumonia may develop and prove fatal.

 Skin exposure mainly causes erythema (redness) and vesication (blistering) at first, but absorption through the skin causes systemic toxicity.
 In cases where more than 25% of the skin is affected, fatal exposure is likely to have occurred.

 Though ingestion is uncommon, if mechlorethamine is swallowed it causes severe chemical burns to the gastrointestinal tract and concomitant nausea, vomiting, diarrhea, abdominal pain, and hemorrhage.

 Long-term effects of acute or chronic chlormethine exposure are caused by damage to the immune system.
 White blood cell counts drop, increasing the risk of infection, and red blood cell and platelet counts may also drop due to bone marrow damage.
 Chronic eye infections may result from exposure, but blindness is temporary.
 Long-term effects on the respiratory system include anosmia (inability to smell), ageusia (inability to taste), inflammation, chronic infections, fibrosis, and cancer.
 Skin that has been damaged by HN2 can change pigmentation or become scarred, and may eventually develop cancer.